• Skip to main content

 bowl of cajun gravy with chicken behind

-We’ve made it to be a companion to to chicken because we believe that good gravy can only be made with pan drippings.
-Our basic “How to Make Gravy from Scratch” always starts with the juices left behind from cooking meat.
+We've made this Cajun gravy to be a companion to to chicken because we believe that good gravy can only be made with pan drippings.
+Our basic "How to Make Gravy from Scratch" always starts with the juices left behind from cooking meat.

-Tomato Gravy just wouldn’t be the same unless you make it in the skillet where you’ve first cooked your breakfast meat.
+Tomato Gravy just wouldn't be the same unless we make it in the skillet where we've first cooked our breakfast meat.
 Ham, bacon or sausage all work equally well, but they are the very basis of the flavor.

 And so it goes.
 The chicken is cooked first and then the gravy is made in the same skillet.
 If you were making Cajun Steak Bites and wanted a gravy you could follow this recipe for just the gravy portion.